 The ability to close a skin wound is an important skill learned by medical care providers.
 Whether the skin injury was made by a scalpel in the operating room or by a fall in the street, the decision as to how and when to repair the damage needs to be individualized for each patient and situation.

-The skin has many layers from the epidermis on the outside to the subcutaneous tissue and the dermis in between.
+The skin has many layers from the epidermis on the outside, to the deeper subcutaneous tissues and the dermis in between.
 Each of these layers has other sub-layers that help the skin perform its functions.
 The skin provides a barrier to the outside world and the dangers of infection, environmental hazards and chemicals, and temperature.
-It contains melanocytes that can darken or tan the skin while protecting from ultraviolet radiation and it also plays an important role in temperature regulation.
+It contains melanocytes that can darken or tan the skin while protecting the body from ultraviolet radiation.
+It also plays an important role in temperature and fluid regulation.

 Different options exist for repairing lacerated skin and providing a nice cosmetic outcome.
 However, there are two important steps that need to occur before the skin is closed.

-- Exploration: Most wounds need to be examined and explored to their full depth, looking for dirt and debris that may have entered and making certain that the anatomic structures are intact and not injured.
-For example, in a hand or finger laceration, the care provider will want to make certain that the tendons beneath the skin have not been cut.
+- Exploration: Most wounds need to be examined and explored to their full depth, looking for dirt and debris that may have entered and making certain that the anatomic structures beneath the damaged skin are intact and not injured.
+For example, in a hand or finger laceration, the care provider will want to make certain that the blood vessels, nerves, and tendons beneath the skin have not been cut.
 This is done both by physical examination of the hand and finger, evaluating their power and motion, blood supply and nerve sensation, and also by looking inside the wound, identifying the tendon and perhaps the artery and nerve bundles to make certain that they are intact.

 - Cleaning: When the skin is broken, the outside world invades the body and may cause infection.
 Before the skin is closed, the wound must be washed out or irrigated thoroughly to prevent the occurrence of an infection.
 Sometimes, a small amount of dirty tissue needs to be cut out, and this is called debridement.

 The purpose of wound care is not simply to yield a good-looking scar.
-All wounds will eventually heal, although closing a wound will make the healing time shorter.
-The purpose of going to a health-care provider is to get the wound cleaned and make certain everything is in good working order beneath the damaged skin.
+All wounds will eventually heal over time, although closing the skin edges will make that healing time shorter.
+The primary purpose of seeking medical care from a health-care professional is to get the wound properly cleaned and make certain everything is in good working order beneath the damaged skin.

 When a laceration occurs, there are some reasonable first aid and home-care steps to consider.
 Washing with tap water to clean the wound is always helpful.
-Studies have shown that plain soap and water are as good as any special fluids that are used in hospitals for cleaning wounds.
+Studies have shown that plain tap water is as good as any special fluids that are used in hospitals for cleaning wounds.
 The wound should be lightly bandaged and elevated if possible.